Background pattern

 Other medications and Cystadane

-Inform your doctor if you are taking, have recently taken, or may need to take any other medication.
+Tell your doctor if you are taking, have recently taken, or might take any other medications.

 Pregnancy and breastfeeding

-Driving and operating machines
+Driving and using machines

-3. How to Take Cystadane
+3. How to take Cystadane

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

 The recommended dose in children and adults is 100 mg/kg/day in two doses per day.
-In some cases, doses higher than 200 mg/kg/day may be necessary to achieve therapeutic goals.
+In some patients, doses higher than 200 mg/kg/day may be necessary to achieve therapeutic goals.
 Your doctor may adjust the dose based on laboratory values.

 You must take Cystadane orally (by mouth).